Best Coffee Shops in Durango for Remote Workers

 Durango Joe's Coffee (Multiple Locations)

 Durango Joe's has 11 locations between Durango, Aztec, and Farmington, making it the most consistent option if you're bouncing around town.
 The College Drive location (732 E College Drive) is spacious with good wifi and plenty of seating.
-The Main Avenue location (1020 Main Avenue) is smaller but right in the heart of downtown.
+The North Main location (3455 Main Avenue) and the Escalante location (1211 Escalante Drive) round out the Durango footprint, with drive-throughs for grab-and-go mornings.

 Pro tip: The College Drive location has more space and better parking than the downtown locations.
 If you're doing a long work session and don't need to be in the center of town, start here.